mrJeppard/h5pandas/README.md

  H5pandas is a simple proxy class that does two things:

-        Allows accessing a HDF5 pandas matrix with pandas indexing syntax, i.e. pandas.DataFrame[] and pandas.DataFrame.loc[].
+ 1. Allows accessing a HDF5 pandas matrix with pandas indexing syntax, pandas.DataFrame[] and pandas.DataFrame.loc[].

-        Lets a user store lists of column names and/or row names and use them with the provided indexing.
+ 2. Lets a user store lists of column names and/or row names and use them for indexing.

-    H5pandas requires that you have an hdf file with dataframes stored: pandas.DataFrame.to_hdf(
+    H5pandas requires that you have an hdf file with dataframes stored by:
+    ```
+        pandas.DataFrame.to_hdf(
             "path/to/h.hdf5",
             "key_for_my_dataframe",
             format="table"
         )
+    ```
     Here's some example code describing all functionality in 40 lines.
     ```
         # pd_access points to the dataframe in your hdf file.